Rafiqdevhub/Rafiqdevhub/README.md

 # Muhammad Rafiq
-Hi, I'm Muhammad Rafiq! 👋<br><br>I'm a passionate web developer with a strong background in the MERN stack and containerization with Docker.
-I also have a keen eye for UI/UX design, utilizing tools like Figma and Canva to create intuitive and engaging user experiences.
+Hi, I'm Muhammad Rafiq! 👋<br><br>Hi there!a passionate Developer with a focus on creating innovative and user-friendly applications.
+With a knack for solving problems, I enjoy designing efficient solutions and bringing ideas to life through code.

 ## 🌐 Socials: